Guidelines for pull-requests

 - Squash your commits, using interactive rebase:

-git fetch uno-origin git rebase uno/master -i # Rebase your branch on top of the latest master, squash using fixups git push -f
+git fetch uno-origin git rebase uno-origin/master -i # Rebase your branch on top of the latest master, squash using fixups git push -f

 - If you're fixing a regression introduced by a PR that has not been released in a stable version yet, use the